beforesemicolon/markup/docs/documentation/templating/values.md

 // renders <p>hello world</p> as string
 ```

-The above will simple result in `<p>hello world</p>` string and not the paragraph element with "hello world" text inside.
+The above will simply result in `<p>hello world</p>` string and not the paragraph element with "hello world" text inside.

 Similarly, you cannot have a string representation of attribute key value and inject it in the body of the tag to be interpreted.
 The example bellow will throw an error: